-If there is no SPF record present, or if the SPF record does not explicitly define a policy for the given domain, then this will also return a fail result.
+If there is no SPF record present, or if the SPF record does not explicitly define a policy for the given domain, then this will also result in a failure.

-SPF none is treated as a fail in DMARC; the SPF authentication check failed, therefore, DMARC fails.
-Likewise, if the DKIM authentication fails, it fails the final DMARC authentication as well.
+SPF none is also treated as a fail in DMARC authentication; the SPF check failed, therefore, DMARC fails.
+Likewise, if your DKIM authentication fails, it fails the final DMARC authentication check as well.

-To fix this, simply publish a valid SPF record on your domain:
+To fix this, publish a valid SPF record for your domain:

-In a nutshell, SPF neutral means that the SPF record on the domain has explicitly stated that it is not claiming whether the IP address is authorized.
-The ‘all’ mechanism is used to accomplish this.
-This may be done by appending a ?all keyword to an SPF record.
-Any IP address will result in an SPF response of neutral when this procedure is applied.
+SPF neutral is when the SPF record for your domain explicitly states that it cannot confirm whether the IP address is authorized.
+A neutral result can be achieved by adding an ?all keyword to your SPF record.
+Any IP address will result in a neutral result when this mechanism is applied.

-SPF neutral can be interpreted in DMARC as either pass or fail (!), depending on how you set up DMARC on your email server.
-This is normally controlled by a flag in your DMARC setup, and it varies across DMARC packages.
+DMARC authentication can interpret SPF neutral as either pass or fail, depending on how you set up DMARC on your email server.

 SPF PermError (SPF Permanent Error)